bazelbuild/bazel/site/blog/_posts/2016-06-10-ide-support.md

 ---
-layouts: posts
+layout: posts
-title: [IDE support]
+title: IDE support
 ---

 One of Bazel’s longest-standing feature requests is integration with IDEs.
 With the 0.3 release, we finally have all machinery in place that allows implementing integration with Bazel in IDEs.
 Simultaneous with that